 2. Over protecting

-Overprotecting the child and then releasing him from the clutches one day would mean that you are suddenly leaving them in the wilderness.
-They might become reserved, timidiXLacking confidence or self-assurance , and shy, leading to jealousy when he sees a confident kid.
+Overprotecting the child and then releasing them from the clutches one day would mean that you are suddenly leaving them in the wilderness.
+They might become reserved, timidiLacking confidence or self-assurance , and shy, leading to jealousy when he sees a confident kid.

 3. Authoritarian parenting

-Over controlling is also another mistake parents make, thereby raising jealousy in children.
+Over-controlling a child is also another mistake parents make, thereby raising jealousy in them.
 Setting up strict rules and regulations without explaining the cause will affect the child.
 They grow with lack of self-confidence and feel less worthy than their siblings or pals.

 4. Comparing with others

-Another dangerous mistake by parents is to compare their children with each other.
+Another dangerous mistake that parents make is comparing their children with each other.
 Comparisons can only lead to jealousy, rivalry, and lack of self-confidence.
-The child who feels belittled might start coveting the success and materials of the other child or may even develop a rancor against the other child.
+The child who feels belittled might become a manipulative child, as they could start coveting the success and possessions of the other child or may even develop a rancor against them.

 5. Creating unhealthy competition